Continuous-variable quantum communication: Continuous-variable quantum key distribution

-In addition to the above developments at the component level,~\cite{Bian2024} demonstrated improved system stability reducing the standard deviation of the secret key rate by an order of magnitude using a biased Mach-Zehnder interferometer integrated on Si.
-The experiment showed a stable rate of 1.97~Mbit/s at 60~km with fluctuations on the order of 1\%, assuming a finite size regime.
+In addition to the aforementioned developments at the component level,~\cite{Bian2024} demonstrated improved system stability reducing the standard deviation of the secret key rate by an order of magnitude using a biased Mach-Zehnder interferometer integrated on Si.
+The experiment showed a stable rate of 1.97~Mbps at 60~km with fluctuations on the order of 1\%, assuming a finite-size regime.
 Furthermore,~\cite{Li2023} used an InP reflective semiconductor optical amplifier coupled to a low-loss silicon nitride cavity to develop on-chip low-linewidth lasers (with linewidth ranging from 1.6 to 3.2~kHz), hence addressing the laser integration issue inherent in the Si platform.
-These lasers were used as signal and LO sources in a CV-QKD experiment reaching a secret key generation rate of 0.75~Mbit/s at 50~km.
+These lasers were used as signal and LO sources in a CV-QKD experiment reaching a secret key generation rate of 0.75~Mbps at 50~km.